MaisEid/aws-serverless/README.md

 Serverless computing will shape the future of web development since it allows you to get rid of many issues as

 1. Operational and deployement costs
-2. Less time to focuse on user-experince
-3. Time an cost for scalability
+2. Time and cost for scalability
-4. Time to be in the market
+3. Time to be in the market

-This reposository contain 3 example for aws-serverless integraded with diffrent data source
+This repository contain 3 example for aws-serverless integrated with diffrent data source
 * non-sql DB Dynamo DB
 * sql DB Postgres hosted in AWS via AWS-RDS service
 * AWS-Cloudsearch